 And many a wrecked, blighted life

 Was made to thank God for her coming,

 She prayed to be made like her Savior;

 The answer he promised to prayer.

 At the throne of God, many blessings are waiting for us, blessings of faith, peace, healing, and eternal life.
-Let us go to Him and be blessed.
+Let us go to Him in prayer and be blessed.